 Problem description:

-A number is provided to us, and we must return true if it is a Harshad or Niven number and false otherwise.
+A given number is checked to determine if it is a Harshad or Niven number, returning true if it meets the criteria and false if it does not.

 Example 1: